 Mold and It’s Affect on Your Health

 Water damage homes and buildings have become an increasing problem for millions of people throughout the United States.
-In fact, we have a crisis when it comes to mold and other contaminants that have rapid growth in homes and buildings.
-Thus creating sick homes and sick buildings.
-The Occupational Safety and Health (OSHA) tells us that more than a quarter of the U.S. buildings are water damaged with mold issues.
+In fact, we have a crisis when it comes to mold and other contaminants that have rapid growth in homes and buildings, thus creating sick homes and sick buildings.
+The Occupational Safety and Health Administration (OSHA) tells us that more than a quarter of U.S. buildings are water damaged with mold issues.

 There is an overwhelming number of people whose health is being impacted by exposure to water damage buildings with mold, bacteria, biotoxins and many more contaminants found in the indoor environment.
 Many people are seriously affected and sickened, and stay sickened by exposure to water damage buildings.
 The World Health Organization (WHO) confirms that “Toxicological evidence obtained in vivo and in vitro supports these findings, showing the occurrence of diverse inflammatory and toxic responses after exposure to microorganisms including their spores, metabolites and components isolated from damp buildings.”